 Baltimore, MD 21231

-The first 36 to 42 months of the residency are spent in required clinical rotations.
-Residents can choose to spend the remaining six to 12 months in:
+At least 36 months of the residency are spent in required clinical rotations.
+Residents can choose to spend the remaining 12 months in:

 Residents are advised to do an elective rotation in dosimetry as well as allotting time for dosimetry during clinical rotations.